Wearing Seat Belt While Pregnant | Correct Seat Belt Use During Pregnancy

 As a child passenger safety technician, Erin’s concern with NHTSA’s best practice positioning is that the seat belt is not actually touching her hip bones.
 (An occupant in a car wants the seat belt making contact with the strongest part of his body which is the hip bones.)

 “In a crash by belly is going to receive all of that pressure before it makes contact with my hips,” she says.
 She estimates the seat belt is pushed about 4 or 5 inches out in front of her hip bones.

 What about a seat belt positioning device for pregnant women?

 Erin shows us how easy it is to use the Tummy Shield along with seat belt while pregnant.
 It is already prepositioned and buckled onto her vehicle seat.
-Start by loosening the lap portion a bit, pulling it down and into the anchor point on the Tummy Shield.
-Then pull the seat belt tight again.
+Start by loosening the lap portion of the seat belt a bit, pulling it down and into the anchor point on the Tummy Shield.
+Then pull the seat belt snug.

 The Tummy Shield is a crash-tested, highly engineered safety device that is intended to withstand the crash forces of a crash, redirecting the crash energy to the upper legs and keeping that crash energy from compressing the baby.

 Erin says using the Tummy Shield definitely feels more comfortable.
-She feels the seat belt is secure and closer to her hips with the Tummy Shield and there is no pressure on the belly.
+She feels the seat belt is secure and closer to her hips with the Tummy Shield.
+And there is no pressure on her belly.

-This is the second pregnancy Erin has used the Tummy Shield during.
-She researched the crash testing the Tummy Shield underwent.
+This is the second pregnancy during which Erin has used the Tummy Shield.
+As a former engineer and current Child Passenger Safety Technician, she researched the crash testing the Tummy Shield underwent.
 She has no concerns about using it even though it is currently an unregulated product.